 Launched the Lesbian Voices campaign that focused on giving African lesbians a space to think and co-create powerful messages.

-ACCOUNTABILITY INTERNATIONAL documented our work of the DH project through a 20min documentary on destabilising hetero and cis-normativity in Africa.
+Accountability International documented our work of the DH project through a 20min documentary on destabilising hetero and cis-normativity in Africa.

-We have done work as a critical research think thank to question the strategic direction of international movements, whilst empowering different grass root organizations and communities to conduct participatory action research and advocacy campaigns for example the Southern African Trans Forum Situation Analysis and the CCM Scorecard and Shadow Reports.
+We have done work as a critical research think thank to question the strategic direction of international movements, whilst empowering different grass root organisations and communities to conduct participatory action research and advocacy campaigns for example the Southern African Trans Forum Situation Analysis and the CCM Scorecard and Shadow Reports.

 The University of Witwatersrand, a partner on the Destabilising Heteronormativity Project have produced their own special issue on SOGIE in the South African Journal of Higher Education.
 This is a prestigious journal among South African universities and 19 journal articles were published from allies and LGBTIQ activists themselves in the journal.
 University of Wits and particularly through the advocacy of staff who are also a part of the project has been instrumental for ensuring that students have access to gender-neutral bathrooms on campus.
 This has been a huge success.

-ACCOUNTABILITY INTERNATIONAL supported Gender Dynamix a trans led organisation with the first regional trans situational analysis of 10 African countries.
+Accountability International supported Gender Dynamix a trans led organisation with the first regional trans situational analysis of 10 African countries.

-ACCOUNTABILITY INTERNATIONAL was selected to co-organize the only session on Global Health at the European Development Days in Stockholm with UNAIDS, GFATM, GAVI & Stop AIDS Alliance.
+Accountability International was selected to co-organize the only session on Global Health at the European Development Days in Stockholm with UNAIDS, GFATM, GAVI & Stop AIDS Alliance.

-ACCOUNTABILITY INTERNATIONAL was invited as a member of the European Centre for Disease Control Advisory-Group to monitor the Dublin Declaration.
+Accountability Internationalwas invited as a member of the European Centre for Disease Control Advisory-Group to monitor the Dublin Declaration.

-ACCOUNTABILITY INTERNATIONAL established the Country Rating Advisory Group (CRAG) involving representatives of government, civil society, academia and the private sector, from both the North and South.
+Accountability International established the Country Rating Advisory Group (CRAG) involving representatives of government, civil society, academia and the private sector, from both the North and South.

-ACCOUNTABILITY INTERNATIONAL initiated collaborative research arrangements with the London School of Economics in the UK, the Karolinska Institute in Sweden, and the Human Sciences Research Council in South Africa.
+Accountability International initiated collaborative research arrangements with the London School of Economics in the UK, the Karolinska Institute in Sweden, and the Human Sciences Research Council in South Africa.

-ACCOUNTABILITY INTERNATIONAL has successfully manoeuvred in the African Union Commission space since 2010 to ensure accountability in that space.
+Accountability International has successfully manoeuvred in the African Union Commission space since 2010 to ensure accountability in that space.
 From giving technical advice on the AUC Scorecard on Domestic Financing for Health and ensuring out of pocket expenses get highlighted, to Photostatting the paper data kept at the AUC and capturing it digitally to create then the largest database on sexual and reproductive health in Africa and making it available online in 2011. mpoa.aidsaccountability.org

 Successfully requested that a minimum 15% of Global Fund’s Country Coordinating Mechanism’s budget be allocated to community consultations for NGOs only - Actively promoted & improved the quality of stakeholder participation in CCMs globally.

-Since 2012/3 ACCOUNTABILITY INTERNATIONAL has worked to hold partner organisations on the ICPD and Beyond 2015 processes accountable through development advocacy tools such as Reflections Report (AI ARCPD Reflections Report Feb 2014) which was an accountability tool to record and debate the level of accountability and transparency that occurred around the African Regional Conference on Population and Development (ARCPD).
+Since 2012/3 Accountability International has worked to hold partner organisations on the ICPD and Beyond 2015 processes accountable through development advocacy tools such as Reflections Report (AI ARCPD Reflections Report Feb 2014) which was an accountability tool to record and debate the level of accountability and transparency that occurred around the African Regional Conference on Population and Development (ARCPD).
 It documented the successes and failures of the variety of stakeholders in the process and reflected on processes and outcomes before and during the ARCPD.
 This is done as a means to determine how civil society especially can better impact such proceedings in future, and most especially with regard to such processes affecting Africa and SRHR, such as the Post 2015 process.

-ACCOUNTABILITY INTERNATIONAL has worked with the AUC Dept of Social Affairs specifically and the Youth Division since 2010.
+Accountability International has worked with the AUC Dept of Social Affairs specifically and the Youth Division since 2010.
 AI has provided technical expertise, ensured that human rights gets priority, and worked to keep accountability high on the agenda, including greater transparency around who gets chosen to do their research and reports work, and what agendas they are pushing.
 AI has continued to promote the importance of human rights in the attainment of health in line with the continental aspirations of leaving no one behind.
 Our advocacy has contributed to highlighting the importance of universal access to sexual and reproductive health and rights as evident in the revised African health policies.
-As well as this more political issue, ACCOUNTABILITY INTERNATIONAL assists the AUC in including more data driven analysis in their reports and provides demographic and economic analysis of the relevant data, as well as does data mining for them.
+As well as this more political issue, Accountability International assists the AUC in including more data driven analysis in their reports and provides demographic and economic analysis of the relevant data, as well as does data mining for them.
 AI assists the AUC wherever possible with pragmatic and practical application of work, such as co-writing and researching best practice reports which assist in the better implementation and roll out of effective programmes, and scale up or replication of good practice in other countries.
 AI also supports the AUC in moving governments to action by providing technical expertise and analysis wherever requested.

-ACCOUNTABILITY INTERNATIONAL is the first international NGO with a young Motswana trans woman as Executive Director, Ricki Tshepo Kgositau.
+Accountability International is the first international NGO with a young Motswana trans woman as Executive Director, Ricki Tshepo Kgositau.
 The success of the transition is enormous, and the new ED has achieved all of the board’s requirements for each of the set periods.
 Staff and partners have all been highly enthusiastic about the choice of the board, and preliminary feedback on her performance have all been excellent, most especially in her dedication, technical expertise, collaborative manner, high enthusiasm and feminist leadership style.